 KNOWING YOUR VALUE FOR FINANCING PURPOSES

 Financing on multifamily buildings have some huge differences compared to single family homes.
 Appraisers will look at the cost per unit comparable sales, how much the property cash flows, the condition of the property, future maintenance issues and more when appraising your building for a bank.
 Banks will typically lend up to 60% – 75% of the value when financing multifamily buildings and there are a lot more lenders that will finance loans of $1 million or more compared to lenders that will finance low balance or less than $1 million loans.
 This makes it much easier to buy larger buildings than smaller buildings.
 You also need to pay very close attention to your debt to income ratio on the building.
 Most lenders will require the building to cash flow at least 135% of the loan payment so many times depending upon the cash flow of the building you are buying the lender will back into the loan amount depending upon the appraisal and cash flow that it produces.
 When getting financing there are also much different insurance requirements the banks require with extended coverage compared to single family home insurance providers.
-Banks typically do not want to finance properties that have no operations history as well and many sellers do not have this type of detail which can hinder financing capabilities as well.
+Banks typically do not want to finance multifamily real estate properties that have no operations history as well and many sellers do not have this type of detail which can hinder financing capabilities as well.
 If you have high vacancies that can also preclude you from obtaining traditional bank financing as well so you may need to purchase with a bridge loan or private financing and then refinance after occupancy is up and you can show performance.

 REVIEW THE BACKUP FOR ALL OF YOUR INCOME AND EXPENSE ITEMS

 Electricity, water, sewer, gas, landscaping, insurance, property taxes, administrative expenses, payroll, management fees, legal expenses, bad debts, marketing and leasing costs, repairs and maintenance are all items to review in detail and backup when acquiring a new building.
 Reviewing all of the utility statements for an entire year or more is crucial when analyzing a building.
 Many sellers will try and provide you with statements for the last few months because they know it is at a time of the year when the utilities are low so it is imperative to review a full cycle of utility statements.
 Never take a sellers insurance estimates, always get your own.
 You do not know what type of coverage the seller has versus what you have.
 You don’t know if the seller lied to the insurance company to keep rates down (which happens more often than you would think).
 Check the property taxes with the assessor’s offices and review to insure no special assessments have happened or are planned in the future in that area.
 How much maintenance are they claiming to have spent on an annual basis and on a per unit basis, and is it reasonable?
-This can fluctuate greatly depending upon if the owner fixes items, replaces items or capitalizes their expenses to exclude them from the net income on the property.
+This can fluctuate greatly depending upon if the owner fixes items, replaces items or capitalizes their expenses to exclude them from the net income on the multifamily property.

 REVIEWING LEASES AND TENANT BACKUP INFORMATION

-Always line out all of your leases with start and end dates, security deposits and delinquent tenants, then review in great detail.
+Another way to perform your due diligence on your multifamily property is to always line out all of your leases with start and end dates, security deposits and delinquent tenants, then review in great detail.
 One trick many selling agents know is that a building that is not occupied is hard to finance and therefore hard to sell.
 They will instruct owners to fill them any way they can even if it means they are leasing to unqualified tenants.
 This is a HUGE problem and will cost much more money in eviction costs, repairs and maintenance upon move out and re-leasing costs down the road.
 Look for multiple leases with very recent start dates over the last few months.
 Look for low security deposits, which can be negotiated at closing as credits if you think they are inadequate.
 Look to see how many vacant units as well as delinquent tenants you have, which indicate probable turnover if they do not catch up, and build these turnover costs into the analysis.
 For any of the recent tenants review the tenant applications and qualifications if possible.
 And if you cannot review them, you may want to negotiate that into the pricing because it is a potential cost down the line.

-There are obviously a ton of additional due diligence steps to do when analyzing any building but these are my top 5 after entering contract on a deal.
+There are obviously a ton of additional due diligence steps to do when analyzing any apartment complex, but these are my top 5 after entering contract on a deal.
 Additional items to look at are surveys, environmental studies, and market analysis, inventory of equipment and furniture, litigation history on the property, historical financial statements, inspection reports, title issues and much more.